 We are also paving the way to Xenomai 4, which is going to be based on the next generation real-time core developed by the EVL project, with the intent to preserve the user investment in Xenomai 3.x.
 To this end, the specification process of a Common Xenomai Platform has started.
 By this process, we define a set of common features and interfaces future Xenomai releases will share, starting from Xenomai 3.3.

-The Cobalt real-time core depends on a patch to the mainline Linux kernel, which introduces a separate, high-priority execution stage for running out-of-band interrupt handlers immediately upon IRQ receipt, which cannot be delayed by the regular kernel work.
+The Cobalt real-time core depends on patches to the mainline Linux kernel, which introduce a separate, high-priority execution stage for running out-of-band interrupt handlers immediately upon IRQ receipt, which cannot be delayed by the regular kernel work.

 The current development trees (starting from kernel 4.14) for the I-pipe are available from: